ohollmen/docker-imager/README.md

 - extpkgs, mkdir, symlink related custom ops are fully optional (as seen from simple example config)
 - OpenSUSE and `pkgtype=zyp` allow embedding full URL:s as package name item

-# `extpkgs` - Section
+## `extpkgs` - Section

 Items (Array of Objects) in extpkgs desccribe usual third party SW packages (in rpm, .deb and tar.gz formats) that need to be installed onto docker.
 The implementation also works around docker shorcomings in supporting "ftp://..."
 URL scheme (The workaround is implemented by having wget handle the download, be sure to have wget installed into your container).

+## Environment Variables

+- **DOCKER\_IMAGER\_PATH** - `docker-imager` config file path - a colon-separated list (list of directories, like UNIX `$PATH`)
+- **DOCKER\_IMAGER\_REGISTRY** - Docker registry to push images to, will be used to override `registry` value in config.
+Good to use when you use common registry for all your images (Note: the behavior may later change to "set value only if member registry does not exist" instead of "always override if env value is set).

 # TODO

-- Explain in which order the operations described in config are performed and how template has a crucial role on this
+- Explain in which order the operations described in config are performed and how template has a crucial role on this.

 # Special Notes